 According to Gizmodo, the Federal Trade Commission (FTC) announced recently that Vizio was to pay $2.2 million in fines for tracking and sharing private data without its customers' consent.
 Since February 2014, this process was carried out via its TVs' "Smart Interactivity" feature, which secretly tracked customers' viewing data.

-The biggest concern that emerged from this investigation was that Vizio had been selling customer IP addresses, which enabled third-party advertisers to target customers depending on their viewing activity.
+The biggest concern that emerged from this investigation was that Vizio had been selling customer IP addresses, which enabled third-party advertisers to target customers depending on their Smart TV viewing activity.
 Although this practice is legal and commonplace, the fact that Vizio didn't seek consent from its users lead to the FTC suit.